Soccer-Denmark's Eriksen rushed to hospital after collapsing in Euro 2020 match | Sports-Games

 Denmark midfielder Christian Eriksen was rushed to hospital after collapsing during his side's Euro 2020 opening match with Finland and being given CPR on the pitch on Saturday, with soccer officials later saying the player was stable and awake.
 Eriksen collapsed suddenly in the 42nd minute of the match while running near the left touchline after a Denmark throw-in.

-The Danish football association later said on Twitter that the 29-year-old was awake at the nearby Rigshospitalet, where he was being examined.
+The 29-year-old was taken to the nearby Rigshospitalet, where he regained conciousness.
 "We have been in contact with him and the players have spoken to Christian," said Peter Moller of the Danish Football Association.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)